jwilliamn/Matrix-Completion/README.md

 In this project we explore and analyze several algorithms to solve the matrix completion problem such as Convex Relaxation, SVD and RPCA, and its corresponding implementation.

 For a detailed explanation and formulation of such algoriths refer to the [project report](https://github.com/jwilliamn/Matrix-Completion/blob/master/Final_Project_Report.pdf).
-We also made a presentation easy to understand, here [slides](https://github.com/jwilliamn/Matrix-Completion/blob/master/Final_Project_Report.pdf).
+We also made a presentation easy to understand, here [project slides](https://github.com/jwilliamn/Matrix-Completion/blob/master/Final_Project_Presentation.pdf).

 Here we show some results of the matrix completion applied to an image: